 Also, due to the increased availability of data that contains occupancy data, managers can observe new HVAC trends and optimum lighting requirements.
 They can figure out if they have been doing something wrong, and make minor adjustments that can lead to huge energy savings in the long run.

 Also, wireless utility submitters help deliver consumption data in real-time.

 360° Visibility of the Building

-Each sensors and controller are presented with simple alert and actions which can be taken centrally for a single building / facility locally.
-Advanced features like scheduling, rules and workflows are also a part of IOT based Smart buildings.
+Each sensor and controller are presented with simple alerts and actions which can be taken centrally for a single building/facility locally.
+Advanced features like scheduling, rules and workflows are also a part of IoT based Smart buildings.

-Advanced IOT based technologies can integrate multiple functions including equipment monitoring, supervision, control, alarm management, historical data collection, prediction, and archiving, with smart workflows represented smartly by a Graphical view in the form of Dashboard which provides 360° Visibility of the Building.
+Advanced IoT based technologies can integrate multiple functions including equipment monitoring, supervision, control, alarm management, historical data collection, prediction, and archiving, with smart workflows represented smartly by a Graphical view in the form of a Dashboard that provides 360° Visibility of the Building.